arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![Arduino IoT Cloud Full Editor](assets/iot-cloud-full-editor.png)

-The base sketch of the exampl will be as follows:
+The base sketch of the example will be as follows:

 ```arduino
 #include <ArduinoIoTCloud.h>